kg-beyond-triple/kg-beyond-triple/README.md

-# CIKM 2023 Tutorial: Reasoning beyond Triples: Recent Advances in Knowledge Graph Embeddings
+# CIKM 2023 Tutorial: Reasoning beyond Triples--Recent Advances in Knowledge Graph Embeddings

 The code is adapted from the [Nerfies website](https://nerfies.github.io).